 - Dude Magnet: While Kitty-Poo is in the middle of a long speech, Don Patch walks up to Lemon Fizz and hands her a Love Letter, which she promptly rips in half.
 Bobobo follows, with the same result.
 Then Hatenko gives her one, resulting in a Luminescent Blush and her happily opening it, only for it to be a note asking her to return a manga volume he lent her a year ago.

 - Expy: She's the Zarbon to Kitty-Poo's Frieza.

-- Panty Shot: In the manga.
-It's a bit of a Fan Disservice, though, considering it happens as Don Patch punches her and blood's spewing out of her mouth.
+- Panty Shot: In the manga, when Don Patch punches her, which launches her in the air.
+It's a bit of a Fan Disservice, though, as blood spews out of her mouth in the process.

-- Bare Your Midriff: Rem, Lambada, and Jeda, the latter being male examples.
+- Bare Your Midriff: Rem, Lambada, and Jeda, the latter two being male examples.

 - Badass Army This entire generation of soldiers is described as such, having conquered almost all the known world in four days.

 - Hypocrite: Once again, despite the fact they're dedicated to ridding the world of hair, a good deal of their members have full heads of hair.
 Even Baldy Bald III, robot or not, has hair.

 - Oddly Small Organization: They don't have the various factions and subsidiaries of Hair Hunters the fourth era has.
 It's just Baldy Bald III, his 26 Block leaders, Rose-Lily's five Hair Hunters, and the two Hair Hunters that encounter Baldy Bald IV, bringing the amount of members they've got to a grand total of 34.
 That said, they aren't pushovers and came very close to defeating the Rebels.